infosec-ucalgary/magpieCTF-2023/challenges/networks/knock-knock-anyone-there/README.md

 ### Author: Delara (lara)

 ## Description
-We've heard one of the prisonors of omni was working on a website befor omni got to them.
+We've heard one of the prisoners of omni was working on a website before omni got to them.
 We suspect the website is quite buggy as it was still under development.
 Do you think you can break it?

 ## Hints
 1. Have you looked at robots.txt?